alessandrofogli/alessandrofogli/README.md

 # Hi there, I'm Alessandro - aka @alessandrofogli 👋

-- 👀 I’m interested in AI
+- 🤖 I’m a Data Scientist working in Finance
-- 📈 Finance (Portfolio optimisation, Forecasting models, credit risk)
+- 📈 Finance passionate (Portfolio optimisation, Forecasting models, credit risk)
 - ₿ Blockchain and Web3 Addicted
-- 👨🏻‍🎓 MSc Student in Systems Engineering for Financial Technology
+- 👨🏻‍🎓 I hold a MSc in Systems Engineering for Financial Technology

 ### Connect with me: